Slavery and Jonathan Edwards

-Pastor John, it appears that 18th century theologian Jonathan Edwards and his wife owned household and farming slaves, perhaps as many as 6 total, and seem to have owned at least one slave at all times, even up until Jonathan’s death (Marsden, 255).
-How does his slaveholding factor into your evaluation Jonathan Edwards’ theological legacy?
+Pastor John, it appears that eighteenth-century theologian Jonathan Edwards and his wife owned household and farming slaves — perhaps as many as six in total — and seem to have owned at least one slave at all times, even up until Jonathan’s death.
+How does his slaveholding factor into your evaluation of Jonathan Edwards’ theological legacy?

-Number one, it warns me not to idolize or idealize any man except Jesus.
+It warns me not to idolize or idealize any man except Jesus.
 Something is going to show up and disillusion me if I pick out a dead man or a living man as somebody that I am going to idealize.
-There is no ideal man, except Jesus.
-So that is the first thing.
+There is no ideal man — except Jesus.
+So, that is the first thing.
 It is a warning to measure my admiration carefully.

 It cautions me that if he had blind spots on that issue, he may well have had blind spots on other issues, which means that I am going to read with some more care.
 I think our vigilance in reading is heightened when we know that a man has blown it in one area.

 We say, “Well, we have got a fallible man on our hands here.
 Therefore, we will now read with some special vigilance, lest we be sucked into approving everything that he says on any issue at all.”
 So, let it have a salutary and cautioning effect on how we read an author, including Edwards.

 It makes me marvel that God uses any of us.
 I have documented numerous of my besetting sins.
 I came back to Bethlehem — people can go and listen to these sermons — after my eight-month leave, in which I had done a lot of soul-searching.
 In the sermons I gave to the Bethlehem College & Seminary chapel, called “I Act the Miracle,” and to the church, I tried to describe the most recurrent sins of John Piper.